jcmarsh/S3RES/plumber/plumber_description.md

 The component declarations are now more complicated. `map := VoterR(Mapper)TMR, 1600 60` specifies that the `Mapper` component will be launched and replicated by the voter with the executable `VoterR`.
 The replication strategy will be triple modular redundancy (TMR), the timeout is 1600 microseconds, and the priority is 60. `VoterR` is intended for real-time components, and `VoterD` for non real-time components.

 The parenthesis in the communication section are used by the Voters to delineate channels that are timed.
 For example, the `Filter` component starts a timer (for `400` microseconds) when data is received from `Bench`.
 This timer is reset when `Filter` sends output to `ArtPot`.
 However, output to `Mapper` does not reset the timer.
 This feature is likely in flux.
 Thus far it seems necessary, but confusing.

+TODO: Add load component to example.
+Include all replication types (SMR, DMR, TMR, and ALL).